lowengagement/andy-chen.com/README.md

 # andychen.xyz
-better to be loved by some great wizard than to never love at all
+Better to be Loved by Some Great Wizard Than to Never Love at All.